Art and Design Fundamentals

 - English Grade 12 C or U, or equivalent (minimum grade required) or Centennial College English Skills Assessment for Admission

-Note: Applicants who apply to, but who do not meet the admission requirements for Graphic Design Media, Fine Arts Studio, Game Art and Design, or Digital Animation, may receive an alternate offer to the Art and Design Foundations program.
+Note: Applicants who apply to, but who do not meet the admission requirements for Graphic Design Media, Fine Arts Studio, Game Art and Design, or Digital Animation, may receive an alternate offer to the Art and Design Fundamentals program.

 Note: After applying, applicants will receive a letter with instructions on how to book a program admission session.